nasa/astrobee/tools/bag_processing/readme.md

 This script is normally invoked by `rosbag_fix_all`.

+## `rosbag_sample`
+Takes a minimal sample from each message in a bag for compatibility testing.
+If the full bags are multiple gigabytes in size and are not needed for basic backward compatibility testing.

+## `rosbag_splice`
+Interactively splices a bagfile at selected timestamps to create multiple smaller bagfiles, which when combined span the original bagfile.
+Iterates through the bagfile images to allow the user to select splice points.

 ## `rosbag_topic_filter`
 Filter `rosbag` messages based on topic.
 Like a subset of `rosbag filter` functionality, but more robust to incomplete message definitions because it doesn't need to deserialize the messages to filter on topic.

-## `splice_bag`
-Interactively splices a bagfile at selected timestamps to create multiple smaller bagfiles, which when combined span the original bagfile.
-Iterates through the bagfile images to allow the user to select splice points.

-## `trim_bag`
+## `rosbag_trim`
 Creates a new bagfile with trimmed start and end times from a provided bagfile.

+## `rosbag_verify`
+Verify correctness of a ROS bag, as output by rosbag_fix_all.py.
+This performs some simple checks that are not part of the standard "rosbag check".

+# Utilities

+## `utilities/bmr_renumber_enum`
+This is not a standalone script.
+It is a library that provides utility functions to be used in \*.bmr bag migration rules to help with migrating legacy messages that contain an enumerated field where the label numbering has changed.

+# Resources

+Contains the decoding files for the haz cam extended topics.
+These were generated with data from the robot checkout activities and ISAAC activities using the scripts in \ref picoflexx_python